thebitbrine/SpotifyRecorder/README.md

  1. Random crashes due to "Garbage Collection" and LAMP library low-level issues.
  1. Spofity's API not respecting the API calls.
 (Can be solved by restarting the Spotify Client)
  1. No-Brake.
 It just goes on and on overwriting the previously recorded files.

+ #### Disclaimer:
+ > “This software is for educational purposes only.
+No responsibility is held or accepted for misuse.”